About Russ Parr

-Russ Parr’s career has evolved from a stand-up comedian to recording artist to a top-rated, nationally-syndicated radio host, heard weekdays by 3.2 million listeners in 25 cities across America and now….to independent filmmaker.
+Russ Parr’s career has evolved from stand-up comedian, to recording artist, to filmmaker, to top-rated, nationally syndicated radio host, heard across America.

 Russ landed his own morning show on 1580 KDAY, the first 24-hour, all hip hop station in the country.
 He used his platform on the airwaves to address gang violence and used the station studios and airwaves to provide gang intervention.
 He realized that urban radio not only needed to be funny and uplifting, but it also had a responsibility to the black community to be informative.

-While at KDAY, Russ launched his own independent record label, Rapsur Records, Russ Parr spelled backwards.
-He recorded a parody song, called “We Like Ugly Women,” as one of his popular characters, Bobby Jimmy.
+While at KDAY, Russ launched his own independent record label, Rapsur Records on which he recorded a parody song, called “We Like Ugly Women,” as one of his popular characters, Bobby Jimmy.
 The record was a hit.

-Russ was later offered the position as morning show host at 93.9 WKYS in Washington, DC, two years later, the nationally-syndicated Russ Parr Morning Show was born and has been syndicated for over 14 years.
+Russ was later offered the position as morning show host at 93.9 WKYS in Washington, DC.
+Two years later, the nationally syndicated Russ Parr Morning Show was born and has been syndicated for nearly two decades.

 Parr’s forays into television include commercials for major clients like McDonald’s, where he was the original “Big Mac Man“ and later, the dating game show “Get The Hook Up,” which aired on TV One.